pyQode/pyqode.core/doc/source/getting_started.rst

             :width: 600
             :height: 450

-A **manager** is an object that literally manage one specific aspect of code edit.
+A **manager** is an object that literally manage a specific aspect of :class:`pyqode.core.api.CodeEdit`.
 There are managers to manage the list of modes/panels, to open/save file and to control the backend:

+    - :attr:`pyqode.core.api.CodeEdit.file`:
-    - :attr:`pyqode.core.api.CodeEdit.file`: File manager.
+        File manager.
 Use it to open/save files or access the opened file attribute.
+    - :attr:`pyqode.core.api.CodeEdit.backend`:
-    - :attr:`pyqode.core.api.CodeEdit.backend`: Backend manager.
+        Backend manager.
 Use it to start/stop the backend or send a work request.
+    - :attr:`pyqode.core.api.CodeEdit.modes`:
-    - :attr:`pyqode.core.api.CodeEdit.modes`: Modes manager.
+        Modes manager.
 Use it to append/remove modes on the editor.
+    - :attr:`pyqode.core.api.CodeEdit.panels`:
-    - :attr:`pyqode.core.api.CodeEdit.panels`: Modes manager.
+        Modes manager.
 Use it to append/remove panels on the editor.

 Controlling the backend
 -----------------------